Mr-Coxall/CS-Lab-in-a-Box/setup/README.md

 ## Startup

-Once you can login headless from another computer on network:
+Once you can login (truenas_admin & your password) headless from another computer on network to the TrueNAS instance:

 - change the port from 80 & 443, so that these can be used by a local web server:
   - "System, General Settings, GUI: Settings"